PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

 ## Security Considerations

-Security is an important aspect of PowerShell and we need to be very careful about changes that may introduce security risks.
+Security is an important aspect of PowerShell and we need to be very careful about changes that may introduce security risks, such as code injection caused by the lack of input validation, privilege escalation due to the misuse of impersonation, or data privacy breach with a plain text password.

 Reviewers of a PR should be sensitive to changes that may affect security.
-Some security related keywords may serve as good indicators, such as `crypto`, `encryption`, `decryption`, `certificate`, `authenticate`, `ssl/tls` and `protected data`.
+Some security related keywords may serve as good indicators, such as `password`, `crypto`, `encryption`, `decryption`, `certificate`, `authenticate`, `ssl/tls` and `protected data`.

 When facing a PR with such changes, the reviewers should request a designated security Subject Matter Expert (SME) to review the PR.